hcientist/OnlinePythonTutor/v3/docs/user-FAQ.md

 it doesn't matter whether they're rendered in the stack or heap.

+#### Visualizations of object-oriented programs are confusing; why are there grayed-out frames everywhere?

+We haven't "cleaned-up" the visualizations to look better for OOP code examples;
+they are simply displaying what Python is doing step-by-step as those programs execute.
+Please email if you have suggestions for more aesthetically-pleasing yet accurate visualizations.

 #### Did you know that stepping through code with generators looks weird when "display frames of exited functions" is selected?

-Yes, this is a known bug, but the fix isn't straightforward at the moment.
+Yes, this is a known bug, but sadly the fix isn't straightforward at the moment.